Disturbante/Stack-overflow-basics/README.md

 ### Vulnerable C func

-In addiction (if we could find a local copy of the binary) we can decompile the programm with Ghidra (setup above) and serach for [vulnerable C functions](https://w3.cs.jmu.edu/lam2mo/cs261_2023_08/c_funcs.html) such as:
+In addiction (if we could find a local copy of the binary) we can decompile the program with Ghidra (setup above) and serach for [vulnerable C functions](https://w3.cs.jmu.edu/lam2mo/cs261_2023_08/c_funcs.html) such as:

 * atoi
 * atoll